Frndly TV and Philo are two of the cheapest live TV streaming services available right now, but are either of them worth your money?

 Android and iOS apps

-I tried out both services using a Roku Express and experienced no issues.
+I tried out both services using a Roku device and experienced no issues.
 It only took a few clicks of my Roku remote to find the shows I wanted to watch, and there was no excessive load or lag time.

 If you’re a first-time streamer or just watching your budget, I recommend the Roku Express 4K+ for a one-time cost of less than $40.